UTexas80/splGoldenDeathX/README.md

         - Trade Days by Moving Average Type
       - In the bottom section a Composite Trend Return Distribution, Trend Returns Annualized and a distribution by Trades Days per Trend are provided..
     - The Golden Cross section is preceded with information relating to

-# Conclusion:
+## Conclusion

+The two major uptrends commenced at the beginning of a fiscal year [2011, 2017]
 Caveat: As a side note, to formulate the Crossing Trading Systems, the annualized return and ROI formulas are based upon the 20, 50, 100- and 200-day moving averages.
 Hence any dates selected with a start date less than 200 trading days prior to today, i.e., in the range from  `` `r head(tail(index(xtsEMA),200),1)` `` to `` `r Sys.Date()` `` will generate an error.
 I am currently working on a solution.

 If you have any questions, or would like to provide feedback please: [email me](mailto:utexas80@gmail.com)